RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 # Introduction {.intro}

 In this project, you'll create a pixel art editor.
-As well as using HTML and CSS you'll learn how to add JavaScript to your project.
+As well as using HTML and CSS you'll learn how to use JavaScript to add interactivity to your project.

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/0e102a306b?outputOnly=true&start=result" width="600" height="450" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>